wwarthen/RomWBW/Source/Doc/Architecture.md

 |      _Returned Values_
 |           A: Status (0=OK, else error)

-This function sets the sound chip pitch parameter according to standardized notes.
+This function sets the sound chip period parameter according to standardized notes.

 The value corresponds to standard musical notes.
 The value allows